 The chapel is prepared by The David B. and Carol Matevia Endowed University Pastor Rachel Tune.
-Andrew Dolvin, class of 2012 from North Canton, Ohio, will serve as cantor for this year’s service.
+Kari Almdale, class of 2013 from Fort Wayne, Ind., will serve as cantor for this year’s service.

 As in past years, the ceremony begins with the Service of Light, at which time the chapel is enveloped in darkness and gradually illuminated by the lighting of hundreds of candles.
 The Wittenberg Bell Choir plays a series of “change rings” as the opening procession takes place and Weaver Chapel slowly becomes illuminated.

-The Wittenberg Series annually brings distinguished lecturers and performing artists of national and international prominence to the Wittenberg campus and Springfield community.
-For more information about the Series, visit the university Web site www.wittenberg.edu.
-To make special arrangements, reserve a Series poster, or become a friend of the Wittenberg Series, contact Jeannine Fox at 937-327-7470 or via email at email@example.com.
+In its 30th year, the Wittenberg Series continues to bring distinguished lecturers and performing artists of national and international prominence to the Wittenberg campus and Springfield community.
+To make special arrangements, reserve a Series poster, or become a friend of the Wittenberg Series, 937-206-3539 or via e-mail at email@example.com.

 Written By: Ryan Maurer